PoyaKazemzade/user-ad-application/README.md

 #### 3.1.
 Backend Services (Microservices)

 Each service is built using Spring Boot.
-To deploy them, you must deploy them independently on localhost.
+To deploy them, you must run them independently on localhost.
+*NOTE* You must run the services in the following order:
+1. `userservice`
+2. `adservice`
+3. `listingservice`

 The services are configured to run on the following server ports:
 - `userservice` = port 8085
 - `adservice` = port 8189